 Botswana is located in the southern tip of Africa, surrounded only by land on all of its borders.
 Currently, the country has a population of 2,004,000.
-The life expectancy at birth for men is 61 years of age and 63 years of age for women.
-Those individuals under the age of 15 make up 33.75% of the population while people over 60 are only 5.63% of the total population (reflecting the lower life expectancy).
+The life expectancy in Botswana is 63.6 for males and 68.4 for females.
+The death rate in Botswana is estimated at 9.5 per 1,000 people.
 Botswana is in the earliest stages of economic development and has many of the health problems associated with its economic condition.
 This article takes a look at the leading causes of death here as well as the healthcare system.

 Leading Causes of Death

 The number 1 killer of the residents of Botswana is HIV/AIDS.
 This disease is responsible for 32% of all deaths annually.
-The HIV is transmitted primarily via unprotected sex.
-Other means of transmission like sharing hypodermic needles with an infected person also spread the virus.
-Medical professionals can also unknowingly spread the disease via infected blood transfusions from untested sources.
-It is also possible for an infected, pregnant mother to pass the disease on to her child.
 People living with HIV/AIDS currently number 350,000, roughly 22.2% of the population.
 This prevalence is the third highest in the world.
 Given the government’s response to this pandemic, estimates suggest that 78% of all infected individuals are taking antiretroviral medications.
 While treatment efforts are significant, prevention programs are still lacking.

 The second leading cause of death is malaria which claims 7% of the total deaths every year.
 Malaria is spread by infected female mosquitoes which transmit the parasite to humans through biting.
 P. falciparum is the deadliest form of malaria and causes chills, headache, vomiting, and fever during early onset.
 Infections occur more frequently in areas of extreme poverty due to a number of reasons including poor home construction which allows mosquitoes to enter, inability to buy mosquito nets, lack of access to healthcare centers for treatment.
 Malnutrition in areas of extreme poverty also increases the risk of contracting the parasite because of a weakened immune system.